 For the cashew cream:

-- ½ cup raw cashews or walnuts
+- ½ cup raw cashews or walnuts, almonds, hemp hearts, or pumpkin seeds

 - ¾ cup unsweetened nondairy milk (almond milk, soy milk, oat milk, or milk of choice)